← All articles

 Hevy: workout log, progress charts, social feed.

-Soma: AI-generated workout programmes, RPE-adaptive training, photo calorie tracking, macro logging, AI coach, social leaderboard.
+Soma: generated workout programmes, RPE-aware training, photo food logging, macro tracking, progress feedback, social leaderboard.

 Hevy is a good logbook.
 Soma is a full training and nutrition system.